 This typical Malaysian kite is made of bamboo as its frame and the cloth is glued with glue.
 Some types of Wau that are very well known are Wau Bulan which is in the lower part shaped like a crescent, Wau Kucing sits, Wau peacock, and Wau Dodo Helang (shaped like eagles with unique wings).

-One of the most famous Dodol in Malaysia is Dodol with coconut and durian flavour.
+One of the most famous Dodol in Malaysia is Dodol with coconut and durian flavours.
 One of the famous Dodol brands is Tan Kim Hock.
 You can buy this Dodol in the R & R area of Jemapoh or in the big supermarket there.

 Transportation in Kuala Lumpur